docker-library/docs/emqx/content.md

 $ docker run -d --name emqx -p 18083:18083 -p 1883:1883 %%IMAGE%%:latest
 ```

-The emqx broker runs as linux user `emqx` in the docker container.
+The EMQX broker runs as Linux user `emqx` in the docker container.

 ### Configuration

-Use the environment variable to configure the EMQ X docker container.
+Use the environment variable to configure the EMQX docker container.

 By default, the environment variables with `EMQX_` prefix are mapped to key-value pairs in configuration files.